 “Two outta three ain't bad” best describes Titanfall's debut map pack, Expedition.
 Set after the campaign's battle of Demeter, it sees the Milita scurrying off to frontier worlds with the IMC in hot pursuit.

 War Games is the trio's best, taking place inside the virtual training simulator that kickstarts the campaign.
 It's almost meta map-making, fusing together existing architecture from levels like Angel City and linking them up in a sleek, Tron-like framework.
-Whereas other maps shoot for the illusion of reality, scrabbling to shoehorn in some contextual reason why a building planner would insist on so many curved walls, War Games
+Whereas other maps shoot for the illusion of reality, scrabbling to shoehorn in some contextual reason why a building planner would insist on so many curved walls, War Games is a videogame level.

 Shimmering blue and orange holographic partitions raised ten feet of the ground don't make a lick of geographic sense, but they let skillful pilots perform long parkouring runs on their perfectly pitched lengths and bends.
 The fast flow of the level is such that War Games plays almost like a race track.
 Indeed, its glossy flat roads even loop into a circuit.